 by Charles Dickens

-The author of "David Copperfield" is the most famous novel of Charles Dickens, a very famous British writer.
-Through the life's joys and sorrows of the protagonist David, it reveals the true face of society at that time on multiple levels and highlights the corrosive effect of money on marriage, family, and society.
+The author "David Copperfield" is the most famous novel by Charles Dickens, a very famous British writer.
+The life's joys and sorrows of the protagonist David, reveal the true face of society at that time on multiple levels and highlight the corrosive effect of money on marriage, family, and society.